Birding and community science

 Using smartphones for science

-Watch this 3-minute video from eBird to learn about community science and how you can get involved.
+Watch the 3-minute video below from eBird to learn about community science and how you can get involved.